pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

 5: Now To the Demo Box!
 ----------------------------

+The point of this exercise is for you to see/learn how Coot behaves with lower resolution data.

-For these refinements, it might be useful to use Coot Probe dots:
+For these refinements, it might be useful to use the Coot atom interaction dots:

 **Calculate** &rarr; **Scripting** &rarr; **Python**
    - `set_do_coot_probe_dots_during_refine(1)`